automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ampelosaurus.md

 # Ampelosaurus
-## Description: One of the best-known of the armored titanosaurs.
+## One of the best-known of the armored titanosaurs.